 - Place bird roasting pan on two burners of the stovetop over medium heat.
 (Make sure your roasting pan is stovetop safe.
 Do NOT do this with a glass roasting pan.)

 - Add wine and reserved drippings, scraping up the brown bits on the bottom of the pan.

 - Whisk in premade gravy and any juices from resting turkey.

 - Add salt and pepper to taste, cooking until hot, and serve with your bird.

-Originally published on November 11, 2010 and November 20, 2016.
+Originally published on November 11, 2010.
 Updated with new photos and information.